jayroh/joeloliveira.com/_posts/2021-11-26-thanksgiving-week-2021.md

 ***

 <a name="lock-key"></a>1: First volume, "Welcome to Lovecraft", is more brutal than I expected, but what else would I expect from Joe Hill (Stephen King's son)?
-Fun fact - the town of "Lovecraft" is just a renamed Nahant, MA, which, when you look at [the illustration of the place], is plainly evident.
+Fun fact - the town of "Lovecraft" is just a renamed [Nahant, MA], which, when you look at [the illustration of the place], is plainly evident.

 [1]: #lock-key
 [Comicopia]: https://comicopia.com/